newatoms/guides/creating-elements/readme.md

 > **The goal of this guide:** Understanding the core concepts of creating elements.
 If you come across terms you don't understand Google them or feel free to ask a team member within digital reach.

-# How to create a new element
+# How to create a Polymer element

 ## Close your laptop!